Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-keyvault-certificates-server-side/README.md

 ### Prerequisites
 - [Environment checklist][environment_checklist]
 - This sample will create a resource group and Azure Key Vault in your specified subscription.
-- This sample will create and store a certificate `self-signed` in your Azure Key Vault.
+- This sample will create and store a certificate in your Azure Key Vault.
 - This sample will create a service principal to read certificates/keys/secrets from your Azure Key Vault.

 ### Run Sample with service principal